10 Must Visit Sights In Mumbai, India.

 Formerly known as Victoria Terminus, Chhatrapati Shivaji Terminus (CST) is a UNESCO World Heritage Site and an historic railway station.
 It’s a masterpiece of Victorian Gothic architecture.
 The station was built in 1887 to commemorate the Golden Jubilee of Queen Victoria.
 You’d expect the inside to be just as extravagant, but its interior is far less impressive.
 Still, keep in mind that this railway station is the busiest in the world, with three million passengers passing through every single day!

-#3 Must Visit Sight In Mumbai: Sassoon Dock.
+#3 Must Visit Sight In Mumbai: The Sassoon Docks.

 #4 Must Visit Sight In Mumbai: Home Of The Jungle Book Author Rudyard Kipling.